JOAOSC17/JOAOSC17/README.md

 👋 Hi, I’m João
 - 👀 I’m interested in opportunity to enter the Front End Development market.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, React Native and Redux.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, NodeJS, React Native and Redux.
 - 📫 How to reach me in [Linkedin](https://www.linkedin.com/in/joaocosta123/)

 <!---